Battle Towards Depression

-“It was all in your mind,” a common phrase that most people around me usually say every time I tell them I am not okay.
-It is a phrase that builds up a lot of confusion in my head, making me unable to express my thoughts and feelings.
-It is a phrase that somehow invalidates what I am going through, particularly in this battle towards depression.
+“It was all in your mind,” a common phrase that most people around me usually say every time I tell them about my depressive state.
+It is a phrase that somehow invalidates what I am going through, particularly in this battle with depression.

 “You’ll get over it” is somewhat the same as the previous statement.
-It attempts to shift my mind into thinking that I am capable and mentally strong.
-It may not sound very comforting, but it gives me that tiny piece of assurance.
+It attempts to shift my depressed mind into thinking that I am capable and mentally strong, not depressed.
+It may not sound very comforting, but it gives my depressed self that tiny piece of assurance.
 Often, it gets into me, and I tend to believe it.
-However, I see it as something that people would tell me to get rid of the unwanted drama I am bringing in.
+However, I see it as something that people would tell me to get rid of the unwanted depression I bring in.

 “I know what you’re going through” is one of the phrases I often hear, but I don’t want to.
 Sure, people know that depression is making me lose control.
 But who doesn’t?
 The statement makes me feel like there is no room for me to express my deepest thoughts and feeling because they already know what I am going through.
 But do they understand?

-These are quite a few things that I often hear from people who do not understand what I am mentally and emotionally dealing with.
-They only know depression, but they do not understand how it damages someone’s life.
-Fortunately, since I know I am not okay, I insisted on finding the best solutions for my psychological problem.
-That is where I held onto the best coping strategies that changed my depressing life.
+These are quite a few depressive things that I often hear from people who do not understand what I am mentally and emotionally dealing with.
+They only know depression, but they do not understand how depression damages a depressed person’s life.
+Fortunately, since I know I am not okay, I insisted on finding the best solutions for my depression.

-I Let Go Of Toxic People That Contributes More Damage To My Overall Health
+I Let Go Of Toxic People Who Damage My Health

 I Expressed My Emotions Even If Others Do Not Entirely Care About It